madec-project/ezvis/README.md

 They are declared in the JSON settings, in the `documentFields` object.

-An simplistic example of a document is:
+A simplistic example of a document is:

 ```json
 {